Kings Weston House: Before Vanbrugh

 Sir Robert Southwell purchased the Kings Weston estate from Humphrey Hooke, a Bristol merchant, in 1679.
 In 1712 a birds-eye view of the estate by Johannes Kip was published in Robert Atkyns' The Ancient and Present State of Glocestershire.
 It showed what appears to be a late Tudor house, with a layout similar to that of the current building, having a three-sided entrance court.
 Vanbrugh later used part of the old foundations in his rebuilding, as well as retaining some of the old walls and a staircase in one of the turrets that were in the angles of the entrance court, though the staircase was later removed.
 John Vanbrugh's designs for the house (Ref.
 33746) (online catalogue) and Johannes Kip's engraving of the house (Ref.
 44955) (online catalogue) still exist and are available to the public at Bristol Archives.

 The park surrounding the house was extensive.
 An avenue extended to the southwest, and there were formal parterres to the southeast.
 The Kip illustration also shows a banqueting house, which survived as a ruin until 1966, when it was destroyed by vandals.
 An architectural drawing dated 1707 describes it as being 'after the Modell of the Duke of Ormonds at Richmond', and it consisted of two floors, the lower one a workspace and the upper serving as the dining area.
-Because the building was on a steep slope. both floors were accessible from ground level, and the south facade consisted of a single storey.
-This south facade was constructed of red rubbing bricks laid in Flemish bond with exceptionally fine jointing, consisting of a little less than 1/16 inch of slaked lime putty.
+Because the building was on a steep slope, both floors were accessible from ground level, and the south façade consisted of a single storey.
+This south façade was constructed of red rubbing bricks laid in Flemish bond with exceptionally fine jointing, laid with a little less than 1/16 inch of slaked lime putty.